How to run a marathon in Africa: Your 2026 Marrakesh Marathon guide

 Marrakesh Marathon Finisher's Certificate

 This is what the 2024 finisher's certificate looked like.
-Hopefully, by 2025, the incorrect route map has been fixed.
+Hopefully, in future years, the incorrect route map has been fixed.

 In 2024, organisers also displayed age group results.
-These were fairly meaningless though, as many participants do not have their date of birth or age group recorded.
+These were fairly meaningless, though, as many participants did not have their date of birth or age group recorded.
 The age groups for the awards are as follows:

 AgeMaleFemale